One in three births is traumatic.

 Where can I get a physical copy?

-Currently, Babies Are Not Pizzas is available on Amazon as a paperback and hard cover book.
+Currently, Babies Are Not Pizzas is available as a paperback and hard cover book on our Shop page and on Amazon.
 It is also available at the Barnes and Nobles website as a paperback book.

 Where can I get a digital copy?